tmtsoftware/si-detector/README.md

 This is done by starting the `csw-services.sh` script, which is installed as part of the csw build.
 If you are not building csw from the sources, you can get the script as follows:

  - Download csw-apps zip from https://github.com/tmtsoftware/csw/releases.
  - Unzip the downloaded zip.
+ - set INTERFACE_NAME environment variable instead of relying on the “-i” command line argument to csw-services.sh
+ - to set CLUSTER_SEEDS environment variable.

   - Go to the bin directory where you will find `csw-services.sh` script.
+ - modify csw-services.sh version>Java 6 so that it handles versions > 9
  - Run `./csw_services.sh --help` to get more information.
  - Run `./csw_services.sh start` to start the location service and config server.

 ## Building the HCD and Assembly Applications